temportalflux/integro-tabletop/Backlog.md

 ## Cleanup
 - proficiency level and its html should be separate functions
 - kdl NodeReader to combine KdlNode and NodeContext (mainly for consume_idx and next_node)
-- Convert `feature` block to a `mutator-todo "feature"` block, features are granted using mutators.
-FromKDL structs which accept both mutators and features now only accept mutators.
 - Convert `criteria` into a `mutator "only_if"` (or similar name) which accepts a single criteria and any number of submutators.
 Submutations are only applied if the criteria passes.
 This CAN replace the usage of `criteria` in features and conditions, but not entirely b/c features with criteria should still show up in UI (and just be marked as inactive/criteria not met).

 ## DnD5e Features